Quantum Nonlocality under Latency Constraints: Latency-Constrained (LC) Games

-We denote by $\omega_q$ the largest winning probability attainable by a quantum strategy for an LC game.
-We call this the \textbf{quantum value}.
+We denote by $\omega_q$ the supremum of the winning probabilities attainable by a quantum behavior for an LC game:

+We use supremum because the Hilbert spaces $B_i, B_{i \to j}$ can be of any finite dimension, and the supremum may not be attained at any finite dimension~\cite{slofstra2019set}.
+We call $\omega_q$ the \textbf{quantum value}.
+Computing the quantum value of an LC game answers the second question posed in~\Cref{sec:intro}.
+When $\omega_q > \omega_c$, the corresponding LC inequality can be violated by using quantum resources.

-Two remarks are worth making here about the quantum strategy of a graph game.
-First, we emphasize that \emph{a quantum strategy for an LC game does not necessarily require the physical transmission of quantum systems in real time}.
-Instead, quantum teleportation—which only requires pre-established entanglement and real-time classical communication—is sufficient to turn quantum communications into classical ones.
+We here make two remarks about the quantum strategy of an LC game.
+First, we emphasize that a quantum strategy for an LC game does not necessarily require the physical transmission of quantum systems in real time.
+Instead, quantum teleportation—which only requires pre-established entanglement and real-time classical communication—is sufficient to turn quantum communication into classical communication.

 Second, note that even though the measurement appears to occur at the end of the quantum strategy, this definition does not preclude the possibility that the parties perform a measurement first and then transmit the outcomes to one another.
-Moreover, this measurement can be made \emph{input-dependent}, thereby recovering quantum strategies for conventional nonlocal games.
+Moreover, this measurement can be made input-dependent, thereby recovering quantum strategies for conventional nonlocal games.
 Suppose party $i$ wishes to perform a measurement described by the input-dependent projective measurement ${\{\Pi_{i, a_i}(s_i)\}}_{a_i \in A_i}$ on his share of the quantum state $\ket{\psi}$ and transmit the measurement result to party $j$.
 He can use the isometry $W_i(s_i)$ that satisfies